 16) Vitamin E

-The list of nutrients, minerals, and vitamins is quite large.
-You won't expect a single food to contain all the nutrients, right?
+The list of nutrients, minerals, and vitamins is quite extensive.
+You won't expect a single food to contain all the nutrients.
 It is a matter of knowing which nutrients each food contains.

-Another cause of children hair loss is telogen effluvium, but it also affects adults.
-If you want to know more about this condition, read the Telogen Effluvium article.
+Another cause of children hair loss is telogen effluvium, affecting adults.
+If you want to know more about this condition, read the telogen effluvium article.
+However, the other side of the coin is chronic telogen effluvium.

-Although there's the other side of the coin, known as Chronic Telogen Effluvium.
-It can be said that telogen effluvium is a natural stage of the human being, but the chronic version is the abnormal one.
+We can say telogen effluvium is a natural stage of the human being, but the chronic version is abnormal.
 For more information, click on this link.

-They may have a desire to pull hair from the scalp, eyebrows, and other areas of the body.
+They may desire to pull hair from the scalp, eyebrows, and other areas of the body.
 Some pull out their hair in portions, and others do it hair by hair.
-If it is on the head, it can create patches that cause anxiety and frustration.
+It can create patches that cause anxiety and frustration if it is on the head.

-Although there are adults who can handle the situation, for children it is not so easy, because they do not yet have the emotional tools to do it.
+Even though adults can handle the situation, it is not easy for children because they do not yet have the emotional tools.

 However, some treatments reduce the need for hair pulling or eliminate the condition.

-Children's hair loss is not normal, neither for them nor for adults.
-Anyway, if it's normal, why does it cause so much frustration and suffering?
+Children hair loss is not average for them or adults.
+Anyway, why does it cause so much frustration and suffering if it's normal?

-But if parents take proper measures, they can help their children only to worry about studying and playing, because after all, that's what being a kid is all about.
+But if parents take the proper steps, they can help their kids worry only about studying and playing, because after all, that's what being a kid is all about.